 How To Prepare Your Vehicle For The Winter

-All vehicles perform differently on warm and cold weathers.
-The vehicles tend to have more issues when it cold.
+All vehicles perform differently in warm and cold weather.
+The vehicles tend to have more issues when it is cold.
 There are some steps that you can take to get prepare your vehicle for the cold winter.

 1. Replace your fuel filter